What Is a Nofollow Link? [+5 Benefits of Having Nofollow Links]

 What’s the point in having links that don’t count towards your site?

-Back in the early 2000s, companies found that leaving their website URL as a comment on blogs allowed them to rank better in search results.
+They were created to combat blog comment spam because back in the early 2000s, companies found that leaving their website URLs as a comment on blogs allowed them to rank better in search results.

 Spam companies started overloading blogs and similar sites with links to their websites, which ultimately allowed spam sites to rank higher than more credible and valuable sites.